leogsilva/cloudformation-pipeline/README.md

 After that, CodePipeline starts CD (Continuous Delivery) step.

 ### Test
-The "Test" step creates a replica of the production environment, create the ChangeSet and apply into Replica Environment.
+This stage creates a replica of the production environment, create the ChangeSet and apply into Replica Environment.

 In parallel, creates a ChangeSet to be applied at Production Environment - **but do not apply yet**.

 ### Approve

-After these steps, a PullRequest is **automatically** created.
+At this stage, a PullRequest is **automatically** created.

+This is a very important Stage because here we ensure that other technical person will help the developer to analyze the quality of the code and the impact of that change in the environment.

 At this time, the approver has many important information to help him decide whether accept, or not, the new code.